msgpack/msgpack-java/README.md

 MessagePack v7 (0.7.x) is a faster implementation of the previous version [v06](https://github.com/msgpack/msgpack-java/tree/v06), and supports all of the message pack types, including [extended format](https://github.com/msgpack/msgpack/blob/master/spec.md#formats-ext).

+## Limitation
+ - Android and Java6 platform support is not yet ready.
+You can see the ongoing work here: https://github.com/msgpack/msgpack-java/tree/v07-android
+ - Value API is in-designing phase: https://github.com/msgpack/msgpack-java/pull/109

 ## Quick Start

 For Maven users: